The Storied Past of J. Herbin Paris Ink Bottles

 As the popularity of writing with ink grew through the 18th and 19th centuries, J. Herbin adapted their bottles to meet the needs of their customers.
 The company introduced squat, wide-based bottles that were less likely to tip over—a godsend for busy writers and clerks.
 This design not only provided stability but also made it easier to dip pens to the bottom, allowing users to make the most of every last drop.

 In the late 19th and early 20th centuries, as glass manufacturing techniques advanced, J. Herbin began producing bottles with embossed branding and elegant, fluted shapes.
-These bottles became more than mere containers; they were decorative objects in their own right, gracing the desks of Parisian intellectuals and artists.
+These bottles became more than mere containers; they were decorative objects in their own right, gracing the desks of many.

 The Iconic “D” Bottle